Camping in Mount Buangor State Park

 Nature being nature, sometimes conditions can change at short notice.
 It’s a good idea to check this page ahead of your visit for any updates.

-Due to ongoing bushfire activity, the Mount Buangor State Park is closed for public safety until further notice.
-This includes Middle Creek, Ferntree and Bailes Camping Areas and all walking tracks.
+Following the February 2024 fire, the Mount Buangor State Park is closed for public safety until further notice to allow for stabilisation, recovery and rebuilding of visitor infrastructure.
+This includes Middle Creek, Ferntree and Bailes Camping Areas.

 Similar experiences